sunaku/dasht/man/man1/dasht-docsets-remove.1.markdown

 ## AUTHOR

 Written in 2016 by Suraj N. Kurapati <https://github.com/sunaku/dasht>
-Distributed under the terms of the ISC license (see the LICENSE file).
+Distributed under the terms of the ISC license (refer to README file).